 As with many other types of cancer, the outcome of oesophageal cancer depends on how advanced it is when it is diagnosed.
 In other words, the stage of your cancer.

-Unfortunately, oesophageal cancer has a poor outlook overall.
-But this depends on when the disease is found.
+Unfortunately, oesophageal cancer has a poor outlook overall because it is often diagnosed late.
 By the time someone has symptoms and goes to their doctor, the disease is very often in the advanced stages.
-Because of this it is difficult to find survival rates for each individual stage of the disease.
-You also have to remember that statistics are always looking back.
-Because trials follow people's progress over 5 or 10 years, the statistics can refer to people treated over 10 years ago.
+This means it is difficult to find survival rates for each individual stage of the disease.

 Only between 20 and 30 out of 100 people are able to have treatment to try to cure their cancer (20 to 30%).
 In 2012, the National Oesophago Gastric Audit reported on the long term outcomes of patients who had treatment for cancers where the oesophagus meets the stomach (oesophago gastric junction) in England and Wales.
 Treatments to try and cure cancer included chemoradiation on its own, and surgery with or without chemotherapy beforehand (neo adjuvant chemotherapy).
-For those who had treatment to try to cure their cancer about 75 out of 100 people were alive at least 1 year after their diagnosis (75%).
-About 50 out of 100 were alive at least 2 years after diagnosis (50%).
-And at 3 years, around 40 out of 100 people were alive (40%).
+For those who had treatment to try to cure their cancer about 75 out of 100 people lived for at least 1 year after their diagnosis (75%).
+About 50 out of 100 lived for at least 2 years (50%).
+And around 40 out of 100 people (40%) lived for at least 3 years.
 Doctors will continue to follow up these people to get longer term statistics.

 There are 2 other factors that can affect your outlook, apart from the stage of your cancer